braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/scheduling_and_organizing/delivery_types/triggered_delivery.md

 For example, imagine you want to send an event-triggered campaign to male users who just registered.
 When the user registers, you record a custom event `registration` and simultaneously set the user's `gender` attribute.
 The event may trigger the campaign before Braze has processed the user's gender, preventing them from receiving the campaign.

 It is a best practice to ensure that the attribute on which the campaign is segmented is flushed to Braze's servers before the event.
-In cases where this is not possible, the best way to guarantee delivery is to use [Custom Event Properties][48] to attach the relevant user properties to the event and apply a property filter for the specific event property instead of a segmentation filter.
+In cases where this is not possible, the best way to guarantee delivery is to use [custom event properties][48] to attach the relevant user properties to the event and apply a property filter for the specific event property instead of a segmentation filter.
 In the example above, you would add a `gender` property to the custom event `registration` so that Braze is guaranteed to have the data you need when your campaign is triggered.

 Additionally, if a campaign is action-based and has a delay, you can check the option to **Re-evaluate segment membership at send-time** to ensure users are still part of the target audience when the message is sent.